 Some people wonder about the farm name.
 It has to do with my name, and Edgar Allen Poe’s “The Raven” (one of the great poems of America literature), and dry humor concerning the wisdom (or lack thereof) of laboring incessantly at futile endeavors.
-Not to mention, we chose it first.
+We also prefer not to take ourselves too seriously!

 The philosophy behind Nevermore Farm revolves around one central idea: that which creates sustainable, nutritious food.
 Two main categories come under discussion– food from from plants, and food from animals.
 It’s almost a doomed effort to try to write about this concisely.
 The subject constitutes the hub of a wheel with many spokes, and each one merits consideration.
 But, we try.
 It goes something like this: